 23. Pre-purchased Tickets for Japan Tours and Activities

 You can pre-purchase tickets for most attractions in Japan before you depart. below is a summary of key activities you may be interested in visiting.
 My recommended website to purchase most tickets and short tours in Japan is the Klook website – they are a reputable travel agency who are an authorised seller of tickets, tours, transport and wifi.

 - Having a Mario Kart experience is very popular with most tourists to Japan – where else can you dress up as your favourite character and drive a Go Kart around!
 You may not realise that due to its popularity there are now ten locations around Japan where you can have this experience.
 Check out my article on Where to Book Mario Kart in Tokyo (and Japan more broadly) to find the option which suits you best and to make your booking.

 - Some events such as sumo wrestling and baseball sell out a long time in advance, so if you are planning to attend these events check out the following articles: How to Purchase Sumo Wrestling Online Tickets and How to Buy Yomiuri Giants Baseball Tickets in the Tokyo Dome.

-- If you are planning to visit Universal Studios Japan be aware that you need to decide whether to purchase an Express Pass or a Royal Pass – they regularly sell out – check out my article on How to Purchase Universal Studios Japan Online Tickets for everything you need to know to plan your visit to USJ in Osaka.
+- If you are planning to visit Universal Studios Japan be aware that you need to decide whether to purchase an Express Pass or a Royal Pass – they regularly sell out – check out our article on How to Purchase Universal Studios Japan Online Tickets for everything you need to know to plan your visit to USJ in Osaka.

-- If you are planning to visit Disneyland and/or Disneysea Resorts in Tokyo be aware that you cen pre-purchase your tickets online before you arrive in Japan.
+- If you are planning to visit Disneyland and/or Disneysea Resorts in Tokyo be aware that you can pre-purchase your tickets online before you arrive in Japan.
 The best online option to purchase your Disneyland and Disneysea tickets is via the Klook website.

 24. Japan Long Haul Flight Essentials